CaptainCoy/Basic_C-_Programs/README.md

 Assignments for my <b>Tech Academy</b> bootcamp

 # Programs:
 -Daily Report
--CodeFirs Database builder
+-CodeFirst Database builder

 # Daily Report:
 Here is a console app that replicates the Tech Academy Daily Reports.
 It asks a series of questions and takes a responce from the user.